PavlidisLab/markerGeneProfile/README.md

     ## 5 GSM184358 Control
     ## 6 GSM184359 Control

 Before MGP estimation, it is important to filter expression data of low expressed genes and make sure all genes are represented only once in the dataset.
-While there are many probeset summarization and methods, for this work we chose the most variable probeset and remove all probes with a maximum expression below the median
+While there are many probeset summarization and methods, for this work we chose the most variable probeset and remove all probes with a median expression below the median expression of the dataset.

 ``` r
 unfilteredParkinsonsExp = mgp_LesnickParkinsonsExp # keep this for later